Seascape Knit Trips

 the Monterey Peninsula

-Immerse yourself in a creative retreat where you will enhance your skills and connect with fellow knitting enthusiasts against the stunning backdrop of Monterey Bay.
+Immerse yourself in a creative retreat where you’ll elevate your skills while connecting with fellow knitters against the stunning backdrop of the Pacific coastline.

 Our weekend retreat will take place at the Lighthouse Lodge and Cottages, a delightful boutique inn nestled an easy walk from the shoreline of beautiful Pacific Grove, California.
 Here, you’ll find inviting accommodations inspired by the coastal charm of Monterey Bay and a range of amenities designed for a memorable stay.
 Knit in front of a crackling fire pit, relax in the outdoor hot tub, or take the short walk to visit coastal gems like the Point Pinos Lighthouse, Rocky Grove, the Monarch Butterfly Sanctuary, and the Great Tidepool.

-Expand your knitting skills while immersing youself in a community of knitters who share your passion for the craft!
-Our knitting classes at the retreat will explore Form, Fit and Function.
-Each session will be tailored to inspire while expanding your knowledge of garment shapes, personalized fit, yarn selection, and substitution.
+Expand your knitting skills while immersing yourself in a community of knitters who share your passion for the craft!
+Our classes at the retreat will explore various knitting techniques with Bristol Ivy and Amy Snell.
+Each session will be tailored to inspire your creativity and expand your skills.

 Enjoy our evening gatherings, a fabulous knitting bag filled with delights, and the beauty of sunsets, sea and sand.